Thunder vs. Warriors Prediction & Picks - November 18

 Thunder vs. Warriors Prediction & Picks: Line, Spread, Over/Under - November 18

-The Oklahoma City Thunder (8-4) are 2.5-point favorites as they try to extend a three-game win streak when they visit the Golden State Warriors (6-7) on Saturday, November 18, 2023 at Chase Center.
-The game airs at 8:30 PM ET on NBCS-BA and BSOK.
+The Oklahoma City Thunder (8-4) are underdogs (+2.5) in their attempt to extend a three-game win streak when they visit the Golden State Warriors (6-7) at 8:30 PM ET on Saturday, November 18, 2023 at Chase Center.
+The matchup airs on NBCS-BA and BSOK.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!